dmbarbour/glas/docs/GlasApps.md

 ## Futures and Promises (Tentative)

-A useful pattern for asynchronous interaction is construction of `(Future<T>, Promise<T>)` pairs.
+A useful pattern for asynchronous and concurrent interaction is construction of `(Future<T>, Promise<T>)` pairs.
 The promise is linear and represents a single-assignment reference.
 The promised data is readable through the future.
 Ideally, holding the future is equivalent to holding the promised data modulo reflection APIs, thus futures are linear unless we guarantee promised data is non-linear.

 Compared to full references, futures and promises have simpler interaction static dataflow analysis, linear types, and garbage collection.
 Of course, futures and promises are also less flexible, but users can model channels, e.g. `type Chan<T> = Future<(T, Chan<T>)|()>`, or more sophisticated structures to support most asynchronous interactions.